Adonis1120/Adonis1120/README.md

 - 👋 Hi, I’m @Adonis1120
-- 👀 I’m interested in programming
+- 💞️ I’m interested in programming
-- 🌱 I’m currently learning web development
+- 👀 I’m looking to collaborate on WordPress
-- 💞️ I’m looking to collaborate on WordPress
+- 🌱 I continuously learn web development and grow in this area
 - 📫 How to reach me ... aimperial.net

 <!---